 If you want to modify the default, click on the “Install” button next to the package on the DCOS UI and then click on “Advanced Installation”

-Here you have the option to change the service name, volume name, volume size,and provide any additional options that you want to pass to the docker volume driver.
+Here you have the option to change the service name, volume name, volume size, and provide any additional options for the Portworx volume.
 You can also configure other Cassandra related parameters on this page including the number of Cassandra nodes.

 Click on “Review and Install” and then “Install” to start the installation of the service.